hydraulic-institute/edb/source/03_fluid-flow-III/06_frictional-losses_calc.md

 description: Frictional loss calculator for piping constructed of various materials.
 -----
 ## Calculator: Frictional Losses in Pipes
+Instructions: To use this calculator, select the material and complete the subsequent drop down menus.
+Further instructions and details are found below the Calculator.

 <friction-loss-calculator/>

 Frictional Resistance for incompressible viscous liquids, including water, in a pipe is computed as a loss in head.
 The method outlined in <a href="/fluid-flow-III/general.html" target="blank">(See Section IIIA)</a>  describes the fundamental formulas and methodology for calculating pipe friction.